ylaisevdw/easy_spark/README.md

 Docker (desktop) should be installed on your pc, see https://www.docker.com/products/docker-desktop.

 2. X Server\
 Your pc needs to have installed a X Server suite in order to display the GUI.
-This is by default installed at the Linux OS.
+This is by default installed with Linux OS. \

-For Windows you can install: https://sourceforge.net/projects/vcxsrv/
+For Windows you can install: https://sourceforge.net/projects/vcxsrv/ \
 For Mac OS you can install: https://www.xquartz.org/

 ### Add input files